Republicans Play Hide And Seek: The Case Of The Missing Obamacare Bill

 Obamacare is on the tips of the tongues of every American who is the age of majority, after Donald Trump said he was tossing it out and coming up with a new plan.
-There is reportedly a new Affordable Care Act bill on the docket or at least something exists in draft form.
+There is reportedly a new Affordable Care Act bill on the docket, or at least something exists in draft form.
 The problem is that the bill is reportedly missing, and led legislators and press alike on a frantic search Thursday afternoon that appeared to be a game of hide and seek.

 The new Obamacare bill drafted by Republicans was supposed to be out Wednesday, and indeed, legislators and reporters were all told that it was.
-They were also told that the draft of the new Affordable Care Act was being held in Room H-157 on Capitol Hill and could be viewed on Thursday, yesterday.
-That news, according to Vox, that the bill was in that room on the Hill, resulted in a wild goose chase on the Hill yesterday that included reporters and legislators alike frantically searching for a bill that was nowhere to be found.
+They were also told that the draft of the new Affordable Care Act was being held in Room H-157 on Capitol Hill and could be viewed on Thursday.
+That news, according to Vox, that the bill was in that room, resulted in a wild goose chase yesterday that included reporters and legislators alike frantically searching for a bill that was nowhere to be found.

 The goose chase also resulted in an elected lawmaker talking to a statue, in front of other people including press, before the chase ended.
 That actually happened.